 Following on from this, you will be assigned to a line manager who will undertake a role specific induction and deliver full training for your role.
 You will also receive ongoing regular support and supervision and a regular newsletter keeping you informed of all Age UK Suffolk updates.

 Any additional support or advice you need can be obtained from the volunteer coordinator or volunteer administrator.

 Maggie volunteers at our Claydon reception.

-"On taking early retirement I felt that I did not want to give up on office work which I had done since leaving school.
+"On taking early retirement I felt that I did not want to give up on office work which I had done since school.
 So I volunteered to do office work for Age UK Suffolk at Claydon.

-Susan volunteers in our finance office
+Susan volunteers in our finance office and reception.

 "Volunteering is one of the best decisions I have made.
 After losing my mum and with my daughter off to university, I had a strong urge to get into the workplace and feel needed again so I started volunteering in the Finance Dept at Claydon.

 Volunteering has given me back my self esteem and it has been good to learn some new skills."

 What else you can do to support us